LeopoldineMirtil/LeopoldineMirtil/README.md

 - Familiar with: Python, SQL, R, Tableau, PowerBI, and Excel

-- Currently working on re-doing a case study, updating some Tableau workborks and relearning Python.
+- Currently updating some Tableau workborks and relearning Python.

 - Future languages to learn: